sachin-sadhu/obsidian_vault/Year 3 CS/Complexity.md

 If problem A can be reduced to problem B, and problem A is undecidable, then so is problem B. This makes sense as if B was decidable, we could use that decider to decide problem A, and therefore problem A would also be decidable.

+assume we have a decider (R) for halting problem. use R to construct a decider (S) for acceptance problem. given a machine M and a word W, S needs to decide whether M will accept/reject W. if R says that M does not halt on W, then S can reject W. However, if R says that M does halt on W, then we can check if M accepts W simply by simulating it. therefore S is able to decide the acceptance problem by assuming R

+assume we have a decider R that decides emptiness problem. use R to construct a turing machine S that decides acceptance problem. so given a turing machine M, we need to decide if M accepts/rejects W. first modify M such that M will reject all strings except W, but on W, M will work as normal. only string that M will aceept is now w, so its langugage is non-empty if and only if M accepts w. since we have a decider for emptiness problem R, if R accepts M, it means that L(M) is empty and therefore M does not accept W. however, if R does not accept M, then we know that L(M) is not empty and therefore M accepts W. therefore we have created a machine S that decides the acceptance problem

+Basic idea is to:
+* Assume some problem is decidable
+* Use the fact that the problem is decidable to make a known undecidable problem decidable
+* Use the contradiction to show our assumption that the problem is decidable is false
 # Rice's theorem
 #### Property
 A property of a Turing-recognisable language is any statement about that language that is either true or false.